Three ways to get to integrated thinking: lessons from Australia

 Assurance of specific data points can be contrasted with principles-based assurance, which is a qualitative endeavor that seeks to confirm how a reporter has complied with reporting principles as published in frameworks such as AA1000, GRI, or the <IR> Framework itself.
 Select Australian examples have applied principles-based assurance to their use of the <IR> Framework:

 Assurance against <IR> Framework principles can help a business confirm that the integrated reporting process is supporting integrated thinking.
 The <IR> Framework principles guide how a business determines material matters, how it describes its business model, and how it engages stakeholders, among other topics.
-Successful application of these principles requires an organization to understand its external environment, identify factors that influence its capacity to create value (material matters) and articulate how it has incorporated these factors into its operations.
+Successful application of these principles requires an organisation to understand its external environment, identify factors that influence its capacity to create value (material matters) and articulate how it has incorporated these factors into its operations.
 Obtaining principles-based assurance not only confirms the existence of integrated thinking internally, it also sends a strong signal to the market that the business understands sustainability risks and opportunities.

 These Australian examples are instructive because they demonstrate how companies can draw on elements of the <IR> Framework to move toward integrated thinking, no matter where they start.
 Furthermore, companies need not try to apply the <IR> Framework to their financial reporting immediately.
 There are several pathways that a company can take, including applying the <IR> Framework to voluntary reporting, as outlined in the Value Reporting Foundation’s Transition to integrated reporting: A guide to getting started.